10 Proven AI Side Hustles That Actually Pay

 TL;DR

-- AI automation freelancing ($75–$200/hr) is the fastest path to consistent income — businesses pay for workflows, not just advice
+- AI automation freelancing is a practical service path because businesses can evaluate a working workflow, not just advice

 - The fastest money is in local business automation; the biggest upside is in productized services and digital assets